-OVERVIEW: The Satter Foundation is the philanthropic vehicle of finance couple Muneer Satter and his wife Kristen Hertel.
-The foundation makes grants in a number of different areas, including education reform, policy, health, human services, and arts and culture.
-In recent fiscal years, the foundation gave away more than $6 million annually.
+OVERVIEW: The Satter Foundation is the philanthropic vehicle of finance couple Muneer Satter and his wife, Kristen Hertel.
+The foundation makes grants in a number of different areas, including education, health and human services, human rights and democracy, environment and species, job creation and economic opportunity, honoring veterans, and the arts.

 FUNDING AREAS: Education, health and human services, human rights and democracy, environment and species, job creation and economic opportunity, honoring veterans, the arts

 IP TAKE: This funder has launched a new website and is now slightly more accessible for local grantseekers.